Generating Mipmaps

 }

-To allow the full range of mip levels to be used, we set minLod
+By default, the full range of mip levels will be used.
+The default minLod

 It’s not a dramatic difference, since our scene is so simple.
-There are subtle differences if you look closely.
+There are subtle differences if you look close.

-The most noticeable difference is the writing on the papers.
+The most noticeable difference is the writing in the papers.
 With mipmaps, the writing has been smoothed.
 Without mipmaps, the writing has harsh edges and gaps from Moiré artifacts.

 You can play around with the sampler settings to see how they affect mipmapping.